Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Numerical Examples

-In Fig. \ref{trajectory 50KJ} and Fig. \ref{speed 50KJ} with $E_U=20$ KJ, the UAV in general successively flies to the top of each IoT devices in both schemes.
-It is observed that the UAV keeps flying around at the top of IoT devices other than remaining static.
+In Fig. \ref{trajectory 50KJ} and Fig. \ref{speed 50KJ} for $E_U=30$ KJ, the UAV in general successively flies to the top of each GN in both schemes.
+It is observed that the UAV keeps flying around at the top of GNs other than remaining static.
 The reason is that the UAV will consume much higher energy to hover in the air than flying around with a certain speed.
-Thus, the saved energy can prolong the communication time and increase the achieved throughput.
-Different from the NOMA scheme in Fig. \ref{speed 8KJ}, there is only one IoT device uploads information sometimes as the manner of the OMA-II scheme when $E_U=20$ KJ in the NOMA scheme.
-This is expected since the UAV flight time with $E_U=20$ KJ is rather large, the storage energy $E_s$ is not enough to let IoT devices keep transmitting.
-The UAV will wake up the IoT devices as the OMA-II scheme to get full use of the limited energy stored in each IoT devices.
-For the OMA-I scheme with $E_U=20$ KJ, the IoT devices still keep awake during the UAV flight time due to the equal time allocation.
-It also causes the obtained pathed for the NOMA and OMA-I schemes in Fig. \ref{trajectory 50KJ}: the UAV flies a curve between two IoT devices instead of a straight line as the OMA-II scheme since the UAV tends to maximize the rate of all awake IoT devices at the same time.\\ In Fig. \ref{UAV energy 10-120}, we provide the max-min throughput performance versus the UAV on-board energy $E_U$ with $E_s=10$ J for different multiple schemes.
-For comparison, we consider the following benchmark schemes: \begin{itemize} \item \textbf{Straight X}: In this case, the UAV flies from ${\mathbf{u}}_I$ to ${\mathbf{u}}_F$ in a straight line.
-The corresponding max-min achievable throughput is obtained by solving Problem (P1.1) and (P2.1) with additional linear constraints ${\mathbf{u}}\left( {1,n} \right) = {\mathbf{u}}\left( {2,n} \right),\forall n$.
-Meanwhile, X represents different multiple access schemes, such as OMA-I, OMA-II and NOMA. \end{itemize} As illustrated, it is first observed that our proposed optimization schemes significantly outperform those schemes with the straight line UAV trajectory.
-The performance of our proposed schemes improve with the increase of $E_U$ since the UAV is able to collect more information bits from IoT devices with a longer flight time, which is consistent with \textbf{Lemma \ref{pc=0}}.
-Specifically, the NOMA scheme achieves a better performance than those of the two OMA schemes.
-The performance gain achieved by the NOMA scheme comes from the multiplex of all IoT devices in power domain and the using of SIC technology with additional complexity.
-The OMA-I scheme has the worst performance.
-This is expected since the UAV in the OMA-I scheme needs to allocate time resource equally to all IoT devices, which decrease the IoT device's throughput which has a good channel condition (near from the UAV).
-It is also observed that the NOMA scheme with straight line UAV trajectory outperforms the OMA-I scheme.\\
+Therefore, the saved energy by flying around instead of hovering can prolong the communication time and increase the achieved throughput.
+Moreover, GNs in NOMA do not always keep awake when $E_U=30$ KJ.
+This is expected since the UAV flight time for $E_U=30$ KJ is rather large, the storage energy $E_s$ is not enough to allow GNs to keep transmitting.
+As a result, the UAV tends to wake up some of GNs to get full use of the limited energy stored at each GN.
+For OMA-I with $E_U=30$ KJ, GNs still keep awake during the UAV flight time due to the equal time allocation.
+It also causes the UAV for NOMA and OMA-I in Fig. \ref{trajectory 50KJ} flies a curve between two GNs instead of a straight line for OMA-II since the UAV tends to maximize the rate of all awake GNs while flying.